sorellabs/struct-type/README.md

 ## Installation

-The officially supported way of getting struc-type is through [npm][]:
+The officially supported way of getting struct-type is through [npm][]:

     $ npm install struct-type